 A lack of large-scale urbanization makes Hornby Island an excellent place for star gazing provided, of course, you are lucky enough to enjoy clear night skies.
 Island Stars Observatory, near Whaling Station Bay Beach, is open to the public and is an enjoyable and informative island highlight.

-Charter a Boat to go Fishing or on a Sightseeing Cruise
+13. Charter a Boat to go Fishing or Sightseeing

 In high season you can choose from a large selection of public group tours.
 However, any time of year you can charter your own boat and customize the day to fit your particular interests, whether that be fishing, wildlife watching or simply enjoying the stupendous scenery.
 Hornby Island Ocean Adventures offers a wide range of tour options.